temporalio/documentation/docs/workflows.md

 For example, let's say we have a Workflow Definition that defines the following sequence:

-1. Start and wait on a Timer/sleep
+1. Start and wait on a Timer/sleep.
-2. Spawn and wait on an Activity Execution
+2. Spawn and wait on an Activity Execution.
-3. Complete
+3. Complete.

 We start a Worker and spawn a Workflow Execution that uses that Workflow Definition.
 The Worker would emit the [StartTimer](/references/commands/#starttimer) Command and the Workflow Execution would become suspended.

 Before the Timer is up, we change the Workflow Definition to the following sequence:

-1. Spawn and wait on an Activity Execution
+1. Spawn and wait on an Activity Execution.
-2. Start and wait on a Timer/sleep
+2. Start and wait on a Timer/sleep.
-3. Complete
+3. Complete.

 When the Timer fires, the next Workflow Task will cause the Workflow Function to re-execute.
-The first Command the Worker sees would be be ScheduleActivityTask Command, which wouldn't match up to the expected [TimerStarted](/references/events/#timerstarted) Event.
+The first Command the Worker sees would be ScheduleActivityTask Command, which wouldn't match up to the expected [TimerStarted](/references/events/#timerstarted) Event.

-The Workflow Execution would fail, and return a non-deterministic error.
+The Workflow Execution would fail and return a non-deterministic error.

 The following are examples of minor changes that would not result in non-determinism errors when re-executing a History which already contain the Events: